Cristián de la Fuente: 2008–present

-De la Fuente appeared as a contestant on the sixth season of ABC's Dancing With the Stars with dance partner Cheryl Burke.
+De la Fuente appeared as a contestant on the sixth season of ABC's Dancing with the Stars with dance partner Cheryl Burke.
 They trained at Palm Beach, Florida's Paramount Ballroom, which is owned by former U.S. Nine-Dance Champion Alec Lazo.
 De la Fuente suffered a ruptured tendon in his left arm biceps on the April 28, 2008 episode of Dancing with the Stars.
 The following week, performing with his injured arm, he and Burke led the field.
-He was eliminated on May 20, 2008 in 3rd place.
+He was eliminated on May 20, 2008, in 3rd place.

-De la Fuente hosted the Latin Grammy Awards of 2008 on November 13, 2008 in Houston, Texas.
+De la Fuente hosted the Latin Grammy Awards of 2008 on November 13, 2008, in Houston, Texas.

 In 2009, de la Fuente guest starred in the telenovelas Fuego en la sangre as Demian Ferrer, and Corazón salvaje as Renato.

-From 2008-2010, de la Fuente played Raphael "Raph" Ramírez, a minor league baseball player and semi-boyfriend of Mary Shannon on In Plain Sight.
+From 2008 to 2010, de la Fuente played Raphael "Raph" Ramírez, a minor league baseball player and semi-boyfriend of Mary Shannon on In Plain Sight.

 De la Fuente returned to Chile to film the season 2 of his TV show Golpe Bajo, similar to MTV's series Punk'd.

-De la Fuente also had a recurring role on Brothers & Sisters from 2009-2010.
+De la Fuente also had a recurring role on Brothers & Sisters from 2009 to 2010.

 De la Fuente had recurring roles on ABC's Private Practice during its fourth season and on ABC Family's The Nine Lives of Chloe King during its first and only season.

 De la Fuente starred as Maximiliano Montesinos, the protagonist in the Mexican telenovela Quiero amarte.

 De la Fuente has been tapped to play Ricardo De La Cruz in the romantic comedy film Switch Up, helmed by Tara Pirnia in her directing debut.